What is an Asset Swap?

 The swap shares the same maturity as the original coupon.
 It means that in the event of the bond defaulting, the buyer will still receive the LIBOR-based floating coupon +/- the spread from the seller.

 Let us refer to the original oil and gas corporate bond example.
 Assume, in Year 5, the bond does default.
 Even though the bond will no longer pay the fixed coupons, the bank will still need to continuously pay the buyer the floating rate until maturity.
-It is how the buyer hedges against the original risk.
+This is how the buyer hedges against the original risk.

 Example of an Asset Swap